Terry Sanford: Later life and death

 Shortly after the Senate race, Sanford was hired by Duke University to teach a course on state government.
 In 1993 he formed a law firm with former South Carolina governor Robert Evander McNair, but he eventually withdrew and formed another firm with former North Carolina governor James Holshouser in Raleigh.
 Sanford also finished his last book, Outlive Your Enemies: Grow Old Gracefully, a narrative about aging and health, and began work on a novel about a journalist addressing major issues of the 20th century.
-He supported several business ventures and remained in contact with various politicians, including President Bill Clinton.
+He supported several business ventures and remained in contact with various politicians, including President Clinton.

 In December 1997 Sanford went to Duke Medical Center after experiencing a low-grade fever for several days, fearing he had a heart infection.
 Doctors discovered cancer in his esophagus and liver and ruled that it was inoperable.
 He died on April 18, 1998, at his home.
 His funeral was held four days later at Duke Chapel, and it was attended by 17 U.S. Senators, four former governors, 100 members of the General Assembly, and the North Carolina Council of State.
 Soldiers from the 82nd Airborne Division acted as an honor guard.
 Sanford was entombed in the chapel's crypt.